fourstix/Elfos-utils/README.md

 ## swap
 **Usage:** swap [-0|-1|-2|-3|-4, default = -4]
-Display a prompt *Change disk and press Input to boot new disk...* and wait for Input to reboot the system and load Elf/OS from the new disk.
+Display the prompt *Change disk and press Input to boot new disk...* and wait for Input to reboot the system and load Elf/OS from the new disk.
 The options -1,-2,-3 or -4 will wait for input on the /EFn line.
 The option -0 will wait for serial input.
 The default is to wait for Input on /EF4.

 ## xrb
 **Usage:** xrb *filename*